-Shinko is hiring mid-career employees because we are making aggressive investments for future growth and plan to open a new plant and construct new buildings at existing plants.
+We are aggressively investing in our future growth and continue to recruit mid-career hires.
 We have always provided opportunities for promotion to management positions to both mid-career hires and new graduates.
-Currently, mid-career hires account for 17.3% of our managers.
+Currently, mid-career hires account for 17.6% of our managers.
 We will continue to maintain the current level by providing equal opportunities for promotion to management promotions.